CrowdStrike/omigo-data-analytics/README.md

 ```

 ## Install Instructions
-There are two packages: core and extensions.
+There are three packages: core, extensions and hydra.

 The core package is built using core python with minimal external dependencies to keep it stable.
 The extensions package contains libraries for advanced functionalities like visualization, and can have lot of dependencies.
+The hydra package contains experimental code for distributed execution.
+This is not used at the moment.

 ```
-pip3 install omigo-core omigo-ext --upgrade
+pip3 install omigo-core omigo-ext omigo-hydra --upgrade
 ```

 There are APIs provided to create new extension packages for custom needs and plugin easily into the existing code (See [extend-class](example-notebooks/extend-class.ipynb)).